anton-k/haskell-wushu-panda/01-pomodoro/README.md

 ## Exercises:

-* make time parse not only minutes but human readable times (hours/minutes/seconds).
+* make timer parse not only minutes but also human readable times (hours/minutes/seconds).
    See the library `time`.
 It has useful functions to parse time.

-* make our progress bar to show the remaining time in nice human readable format.
+* make our progress bar to show the remaining time with nice human readable format.
   Have a look at the parameter of the `ProgressBar`.
 It's responsible for custom displays.

 * make timer show the local time of expected end time in local time.
 We can show it like this: